ajwdewit/pcse/doc/index.rst

 Like so many other software packages, PCSE was developed to facilitate my own research work.
 I wanted something that was more easy to work with, more interactive and more flexible while still implementing the sound computational approach of FSE.
-For this reason PCSE was developed in Python which is quickly becoming an important language for scientific purposes.
+For this reason PCSE was developed in Python hsa become an important programming language for scientific purposes.

 Traditionally, crop simulation models in Wageningen have been provided including the full source code.
 PCSE is no exception and its source code is open and licensed under the